Skip to content

 This gasket adhesive overview will help you achieve the best sealing design functionality,

 Gasket adhesives are used for designs needing tighter, even more reliable bonds between surfaces.
-Today, we will review adhesive gasket types to help you find an adhesive that suits your material and design.

-What are the Best Adhesive Types for Gaskets?
+The Best Adhesive Types for Gaskets

-When it comes to adhesives, there are hundreds of variations, which is why we’ve sorted the best gasket adhesives into different categories.
-As we go over the different types of gasket adhesives, remember that choosing the right gasket adhesive depends on your application and design.
+As we review the different types of gasket adhesives, remember that choosing the right one depends on your application and design.

 1. PRESSURE SENSITIVE ADHESIVES (PSAs)

 Most available acrylic, silicone, and rubber gaskets are sold and shipped with a pressure-sensitive adhesive backing.
-These “peel and stick” gaskets feature double sided backings, with the release liner remaining in place until the gasket is installed.
+These “peel and stick” gaskets feature double-sided backings, with the release liner remaining in place until the gasket is installed.

+a.
 ACRYLIC BASED

 Operating temperature range: -50°F (-46°C) to 350°F (177°C).